-See page 11 for information on debt financing, including pre-event and post-event bonding.
+See page 11 for information on debt financing, including pre-event and post-event bonding, and risk transfer.

 The ability of the FHCF to issue post-event bonds in the needed amount depends on market conditions at the time.
-Post-event bonds require the levying of emergency assessments on most property/casualty insurance premiums.
+Postevent bonds require the levying of emergency assessments on most property/casualty insurance premiums.